-Each participant of a JMBC course is asked to fill in a course evaluation form via the website of the JMBC www.jmburgerscentrum.nl (Registration).
+Each participant of a JMBC course is asked to fill in a course evaluation form via the website of the JMBC https://jmburgerscentrum.nl/contact-registration.
 The evaluation form is anonymous.
 The JMBC scientific director will discuss the evaluation results with the course leader.

-Course Programme 2019 - 2020
+Course Programme 2020 - 2021